 Below are listed curernt postdoctoral openings within our deparments.
-Please contact the lab manager to inquire about applying.
+Please follow each posting's instructions to apply.

 Dr. Yadi Wu, Markey Cancer Center

 Description: We are currently seeking a highly skilled and motivated postdoctoral researcher in signal transduction in cancer.
 The postdoctoral candidate will be involved in research to develop new strategies to targeting breast cancer metastasis.
 This will examine mechanisms of tumor metastasis.

 Requirements: Applicants should have a doctoral-level degree with solid background of biochemistry, molecular and cellular biology.
 A strong publication record and communication skills are plus.

 To apply: Contact Dr. Wu via e-mail at email@example.com

 Description: NIH-funded postdoctoral positions with competitive salaries and benefits are available to study the molecular mechanisms of cardiovascular disease and metabolic dysfunctions.
 Our laboratory mainly focuses on the role of NF-kB (J Exp Med, 2014) and nuclear receptor signaling (Mol Endocrinol 2015; JAHA2014) in the pathogenesis of cardiometabolic disease including obesity, diabetes, and cardiovascular disease.